 Create an Architectural Rendering

 To recreate the rendering heading this article, we will first create a relatively simple and boxy building, seen primarily from below.
 (Buildings always appear more dramatic when seen from below, and that's how most of us view them anyway.)
 Begin by drawing a flat straight horizontal line all the way across your drawing from side to side about 1/4 the way up from the bottom of your drawing.
 That line becomes your horizon line; it is also eye-level.
 When we look out at the horizon, everything that falls exactly on our line of sight appears to be at eye-level.
 Mark a left vanishing point (VP) on that horizon line at extreme left, and a right vanishing point (VP) at extreme right.
 These are the points to which all things receding will appear smaller and smaller until they vanish.
+(Think off railroad tracks or a highway vanishing to a point on the horizon.)
 Now draw a box slightly off-center between the two vanishing points.
 (Imagine you are staring at a shoe-box in extreme close-up.)
 The box's top and bottom edges should be aligned to eventually 'vanish' to the vanishing points, and its other edges should be vertical.
 Placing this box slightly off-center makes it more interesting visually; items exactly centered usually appear boring and static.
 Making your box slightly asymmetrical also adds visual interest, as does the thinner box (or upper floor) stacked on top.
 If you have replicated this drawing faithfully, you will in fact have a slightly distorted, rather than true, perspective; note how the very front top corner (or 'prow') of the building seems to spike quite high into the air, more so than it would in real life.
 I've done that on purpose — that, too, will make our final rendering a little more dramatic than reality (that's called 'artistic license').

 Without the vanishing points, labels and the extended dashed lines, your base drawing should now look like the one below.